 The game is now a passing-based game, and the midfielders on a team carry the responsibility for the majority of the passing as the ball is in their possession more than another member of the team.

 With this amount of passing, it is critically important that they pass as accurately as possible.
 The last thing a team needs is a midfielder who regularly loses possession of the ball when they try to pass it.
 This negatively affects the whole team, and that midfielder probably won’t be playing for long!

 The ability to pass accurately can release other players on the team to find the space they need to perform their role in the most effective way they can.
 This benefits the whole team.

 7. Take set-pieces

 One role that often falls to a midfielder is the taking of set-pieces.

 - a penalty

 - or a throw-in

-Because of a midfielder’s ability at passing accurately, they are often the ones given responsibility in these situations.
-They are trusted to deliver the ball to it’s intended destination.
-Usually the feet, or head of another player on their team.
+Because of a midfielder’s ability to pass accurately, they are often the ones given responsibility in these situations.
+They are trusted to deliver the ball to its intended destination.
+Usually, the feet, or head of another player on their team.

 The set-piece that it isn’t as common to see a midfielder taking is a penalty.
 You usually, although not always, see a striker take this as they are the players with the specialty in shooting and scoring goals.